Newport News, Virginia: 2000s

-Despite city efforts at large-scale revitalization, by the beginning of the 21st century the downtown area consisted largely of the coal export facilities, the shipyard, and municipal offices.
+Despite city efforts at large-scale revitalization, by the beginning of the 21st century, the downtown area consisted largely of the coal export facilities, the shipyard, and municipal offices.
 It is bordered by some harbor-related smaller businesses and lower income housing.

-Newport News grew in population from the 1960s through the 1990s.
 The city began to explore New Urbanism as a way to develop areas midtown.
 City Center at Oyster Point was developed out of a small portion of the Oyster Point Business Park.
 It opened in phases from 2003 through 2005.
 The city invested $82 million of public funding in the project.
 Closely following Oyster Point, Port Warwick opened as an urban residential community in the new midtown business district.
 Fifteen hundred people now reside in the Port Warwick area.
 It includes a 3 acre city square where festivals and events take place.

-In January 2023, a six-year-old shot his teacher Abby Zwerner in an elementary school in Newport News, VA.
+In January 2023, a six-year-old shot his teacher Abby Zwerner in an elementary school in Newport News.